Need help? We're here!

 FIX YOUR ROOF

 The roof is the first line of defense against summer’s downpours, so make sure that trailer roofs are inspected.
 Roof sheet sealant needs to be reapplied when needed to prevent water intrusion.
 Additionally, the connection areas on all trailers are most vulnerable to outside weather forces.
-Keep a close eye on where the walls meet the front and rear corners, the top rail to the roof, TCU mounting to the frame in a reefer, where the floor meets the walls, and the door gasket mating surface with the frame.
+Keep a close eye on where the walls meet the front and rear corners, the top rail to the roof, the TCU mounting to the frame in a reefer, where the floor meets the walls, and the door gasket mating surface with the frame.

 FOCUS ON FLOORING

 Moisture intrusion is a common wood flooring issue after the floors have taken a beating all winter.
 In dry vans, hardwood floors that have been exposed to water will show signs of staining, which appear as darker areas.
-Overloading also can cause de-lamination.
+Overloading can also cause delamination.
 Cracks in the glue lines or hardwood are telltale signs that it’s time to reapply floor coatings to restore protection.

 SEAL THE DOOR